 The help to buy ISA scheme will also be ending soon so if you want to take advantage of it as a first-time buyer then you must open a Help to Buy Isa account by 30 November 2019, as no new applications will be accepted after that date.
 You can, however, continue to save for another 10 years after that date.

-Remember when buying a home under the government's first-time buyer scheme you will likely be required to sign a first-time buyer declaration stating you are a first-time buyer.
+Remember when buying a home under the [government's first-time buyer schemes](In this brief guide, we will cover what options you have if “partner is a first-time buyer but I'm not “.) you will likely be required to sign a first-time buyer declaration stating you are a first-time buyer.

 If you are not and you say you are then this may be a criminal offence.